ESWolfson89/Int64-Parametric-Plotter/README.md

 To compile and run:

     Copy Makefile and main.cpp in some directory and type make.
+Run "./primarygui"